Skip Navigation

 Frequently asked questions

-Which industries may be affected by the 2026 World Cup?
+Which industries are affected by the 2026 World Cup?

-Travel, hotels, airlines, restaurants, sportswear, media, advertising, payments, and local retail may all see some effect.
-The size of that effect can vary a lot by company and city.
+Travel, hotels, airlines, restaurants, sportswear, media, advertising, payments, and local retail all see some effect.
+The size varies a lot by company and city.
 A host-city hotel may feel it more than a global company with many business lines.

 Are World Cup-related stocks a special investing category?

 Not really.
-“World Cup stocks” is more of a media label than an investment category.
-Companies tied to the event may still be driven by earnings, debt, competition, interest rates, and the broader market.
+"World Cup stocks" is more of a media label than an investment category.
+Companies tied to the event are still driven by earnings, debt, competition, interest rates, and the broader market.

 How can I tell if a World Cup boost is material?